WESTERN PURPLE-FACED LANGUR

 Behavior and Lifestyle

 Purple-faced langurs are diurnal and arboreal.
-They are, by their nature, shy animals, making them difficult for researchers to study.
+This means that they are active during daylight hours and they are tree-dwelling monkeys.
+They are, by their nature, shy animals, which makes it difficult researchers to study their behavior.

 The purple-faced langur is referred to locally as “kalu wadura,” Sinhala for “black monkey.”